 If your college superscores the ACT, you should, too!
 What I mean by this is that you can concentrate on one to two sections for each test date to build up your highest ACT superscore.

 If this is your strategy, you will have to start taking the ACT tests earlier to ensure that you have enough test dates to maximize your score.
-Some schools require that you send all your scores from every time you take the ACT, so we do not recommend having huge fluctuations in your section scores.
-You should give your best effort on every administration of the test.
+Some schools require that you send all of your scores from every time you took the ACT, so we do not recommend having huge fluctuations in your section scores.
+In other words, give your best effort on every administration of the test.

 However, this focused study plan may help you build a strong "superscore" that's a great asset to your college application.

 Every piece of your application is important to building a successful whole.
-By carefully crafting a testing plan, researching your schools’ policies, and preparing strategically and intensively for test day, you're well on your way to creating an outstanding college application.
+By carefully crafting a testing plan, researching your schools' policies, and preparing strategically and intensively for test day, you'll be well on your way to creating an outstanding college application!